 Error: Invalid Data.
 Review all error messages below to correct your data.

-For example I could take every element that makes up an ad and make a form XObject out of it.
-That could be done for a variety of reasons but the original reason was that a form XObject can be defined once in a PDF file but used several times.
-In my example that means I could include my ad once in the PDF and use it on page 2 and 17 of my document (saving space in the process).
+For example, I could take every element that makes up an ad and make a Form XObject of it.
+That could be done for a variety of reasons, but the original reason was that a Form XObject can be defined once in a PDF file but used several times.
+In this example, that means I could include my ad once in the PDF and use it on page 2 and 17 of my document (saving space in the process).

 Form XObjects are also used in the PDF transparency mechanism and there are applications that use Form XObjects because it has certain technical advantages, particularly when combining pages or parts of pages from multiple PDF documents.